avremel/whatsapp-groupchats-extension/README.md

 # WhatsApp Group Chat Scroller

-Tired of scrolling through endless WhatsApp group chats trying to find the messages that actually matter?
-This Chrome extension does it for you.
+Tired of scrolling through endless WhatsApp group chats to catch up on unread messages?
+This Chrome extension might help you.

 Hit play, sit back, and let it auto-scroll through the conversation.
 Messages from people you care about get highlighted and the scroll slows down so you can read them.
 Messages from people you don't?
 Blurred out entirely.